k-hernandez-0329/Project-We-Chef/README.md

 One-to-One Relationships:
-engagements with chefs
+engagements with chefs,
 engagements with portfolios

 Many-to-Many Relationship:
 chefs with portfolios (through chef_portfolio_association)

 One-to-Many Relationships:
-chefs with engagements
+chefs with engagements,
-portfolios with engagements
+portfolios with engagements,
 portfolios with comments